owini/owini/README.md

 - 🔭 I'm Olivia, a Finance + Computer Science student, investor, and lifelong learner.
 - 🌱 Currently studying data science, financial modeling, and optimization.
 - 👯 Love open source projects and am always open to collaborating!
+I'm one of the former Presidents of Pitt CSC and one of the maintainers of the Pitt CSC Internship Repo.
 - ⚡ Fun fact: Protein cookie dough is my fav!
 - 😄 Pronouns: she/her